mcmasty/mcmasty.github.io/_pages/about.md

 ## About the Content

 ### Goals
+The aim is a well-rounded website.
+Specific content goals are presented below, and by design no single piece of content will attempt to accomplish all of the goals.
+Individual pieces of content will aim at specific goals, and if executed well, the collection of pages on this website will demonstrate all the goals.

-The are a number of goals for content on this site.
+There are a number of goals for content on this site.
 The first is to convey information related to a topic.
 For example, If I am writing about a trend in the stock market, I hope to convey information, understanding, and possibly an argument or position about the stock market.
-The second, is a demonstration of relevant skills and abilities.
-Continuing with with the stock market example, what data is presented, what visualizations and charts were used, what was built and what was borrowed, and does the data support narrative.
+The second, is a demonstration of relevant skills and abilities; what data is presented, what visualizations and charts are used, what is built and what is borrowed, and are the arguments  supported by the data.
 The third goal for content on this website is to expose as much of the invisible elements of projects as I can.
-Thinking, learning, judgement, and decisions are often invisible, but are a vital part project success.
-I hope to create content to make some of my thinking visible.
+Thinking, learning, judgement, and decisions are often invisible, but are a vital part of project success.
+I hope to create content to make elements of my thinking visible.

-The aim is a well-rounded website.
-No single piece of content can accomplish all of the above goals.
-Individual pieces of content will aim at specific goals, and if executed well, the collection of pages on this website will demonstrate all goals.

 ### Types